 - If Bob doesn't take the hint, he might just obliviously continue with his rants, with the complaints getting even better.
 Or, he might only stop and wonder if "I take it by your silence that you agree with what I'm saying?"

-- On the other hand, given how the above has happened often enough to be Dead Horse Trope territory, a Genre Savvy Bob will probably stop and realize: "She's ... standing right behind me, isn't she?"
+- On the other hand, given how the above has happened often enough to be Dead Horse Trope territory, Bob will probably stop and realize: "She's ... standing right behind me, isn't she?"

-- Finally, the complainer may make their presence known by interrupting Bob (say, clearing their throat with a loud "Ahem!").
+- Finally, the listener may make their presence known by interrupting Bob (say, clearing their throat with a loud "Ahem!").
 And if Bob hasn't acknowledged it yet, he will now.

 - Occasionally, Bob will be made aware of Alice's presence and, after acknowledging her (typically in a friendly way, such as "Oh, hi Alice!"), will resume the litany of complaints and insults to the other person.
 This is typically done when Bob somehow has authority over Alice, and she must endure the comments without reaction.
 This slides the trope into I'm Standing Right Here at that point.